 The Cost of Food

 Measuring the cost of food was a little bit trickier since I didn’t keep meticulous track of the random snacks and coffees that we got.
-However, most of the food that we ate were bought at groceries.
+However, we bought most of the food that we ate at groceries.
 Twice during our trip, we went to a Walmart superstore and bought staple food items like peanut butter, apples, and fixings to make sandwiches so that we could always eat lunch while driving.

 The total cost of our groceries was about $100 each.
 The best estimate I can give for the rest of our food costs was another $200 total between dinners, drinks, and random breakfast stops along the way.

-Bringing a cooler in the car was a total game changer.
+Bringing a cooler in the car was a total game-changer.
 Not only was it nice to be able to keep driving and not stop when we were hungry, but honestly, we could make tastier food with our groceries.

 Initially, we thought that we would be missing out by not eating in the random towns that we drove through, but we ended up being relieved that we had an edible, healthy option for lunch, rather than the food at rest stops and diners that tasted like fried rubber.